Colorado State Trooper Career Path

 - Performs other duties as assigned.

-TROOPER I - ALL CADETS THAT SUCCESSFULLY GRADUATE ACADEMY AND FIELD OFFICER TRAINING (FTO) MAY PROMOTE TO TROOPER I
+TROOPER I - ALL CADETS WHO SUCCESSFULLY GRADUATE ACADEMY AND FIELD OFFICER TRAINING (FTO) MAY PROMOTE TO TROOPER I

 This class describes the fully-operational trooper.
 Positions in this level have primary responsibility for enforcing motor vehicle and criminal laws by patrol work that includes traffic control, investigating accidents, helping motorists with emergencies or mechanical breakdowns, and some crime prevention.
 Some positions in this class may perform special law enforcement assignments in such areas as hazardous materials route enforcement, interstate commercial transportation enforcement, and special security or escort duties.